enoralecuyer/SMS_Delivery_Survey/README.md

     *  "Select a condition" > "What someone has done (or not done)" > "Choose Metric" > "Sent SMS".
   *  Then, add a Property to the Conditional Split:
      *  Funnel icon > "Choose property" > "Message Body" > "equals" > "1" > "at least once" > "since starting this flow".
-  *  Repeat by clicking on the operator "AND" so that the "Message Body" equals 2, 3, and 4.
+  *  Repeat by clicking on the operator "OR" so that the "Message Body" equals 2, 3, and 4.
    * ![and](https://user-images.githubusercontent.com/48727972/189691600-6b66160b-2c66-4b9d-bdfc-1cd7d26b6017.png)

 * Now that the Conditional Split is set up, we have two branches, Yes and No, which correspond to Conditional Split is True, or Conditional Split is False.